PCloud: History

 pCloud was founded in Switzerland by Tunio Zafer and Anton Titov in 2013.
+While it operates out of Sofia, Bulgaria, the legal entity pCloud AG is based in Baar.
 By 2019, it had more than 9 million users.
-In 2024, it counted over 19 million users.
+In 2025, it counted over 22 million users.

 Features

 pCloud is compatible with Windows, macOS, Linux (via AppImage), Android, and iOS.
 A web-based interface and browser extensions are also available.

 pCloud uses TLS/SSL encryption for data in transit.
 Files are protected with server-side 256-bit AES encryption.
 It supports file versioning, enabling access to previous versions of stored files.
-The platform specializes in providing offline access, allowing users to retrieve and manage their files without an active internet connection. pCloud imposes no file size restrictions for uploads.
-In comparative speed tests, pCloud recorded average upload and download times of 8.2 seconds.
+The platform specializes in providing offline access, allowing users to retrieve and manage their files without an active internet connection. pCloud imposes no file-size restrictions on uploads.

 A distinctive feature of pCloud is the creation of a virtual drive on a user's device, typically assigned the drive letter "P:" on Windows systems.
 This virtual drive mirrors the user's cloud account and enables file synchronization without consuming local storage space.

 The service supports integration with social media platforms such as Facebook and Instagram, allowing users to back up media directly.
 It also supports migration from other cloud services, including OneDrive, Dropbox, and Google Drive.

 pCloud includes built-in multimedia players, such as an audio player capable of organizing music by artist, album, or folder, and a video player supporting playback speed adjustments and file format conversions.